JayLau123/JayLau123/README.md

 https://github.com/JayLau123/GPT-toolkit-summary

-### 👨‍💻 Current project: Machine learning-aided characterization for molecules based on graph theory.
+### 👨‍💻 Current project: GNN-aided characterization for molecules.

 Probably approximately correct function(PAC) explains how to find the best candidate structure $x$ with a high probability, which suits for loss function in our model.